 The Crab Curry was ordered off menu so I had no idea how much it cost, and was none too pleased when the bill came and said $488.
 There’s almost nothing I’m willing to pay that much for unless it’s a steak or some huge mean bowl of feijoada that could feed 10 people.
 No matter how you slice it, $488 is a A LOT of money for what turned out to be not very much crab.

 It was also very difficult to eat, given you had to break open the crab shells yourself to fish out the meat.
 I don’t go to restaurants to lift fingers (just glasses of wine), and getting to the crab was serious work.
 It was also serious entertainment for Santos, a woman I assumed was his wife and all the waiters and waitresses, who watched me flail and flounder away, like a fish (or crab) out of water.
 It got so bad that I was even given a bib, as the curry stained and maimed all four corners of the restaurant, the worst kind of golden shower known to man.

 Santos was so bemused he even took a picture of me which he may or may not hang on his wall.
 If he does I’d like to suggest the following caption: “Big Boy in a Bib, Enjoying his Crab Catastrophe”.

 Yeah, it really was that bad.

 As for how it was, the crab curry was well above average and a truly special dish, given how beautifully the curry and crab complemented each other.
 As soon as you taste the curry, you think it could use a little salt and then the crab meat kicks in and provides just that.
 If it wasn’t so expensive and hard to eat, I’d be completely behind it, but I don’t have the cash or skills to order it again.
-Fans of the dish though will certainly love it, so long as they can accept the price.
+Fans of the dish will certainly love it though, so long as they can handle the price.